railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

 To help the users organize and handle leads efficiently, Open ERP provides several menus in the CRM system that can be used depending on the needs of each:

-* :menuselection:`Leads --> New Lead` opens an entry form directly onto a new lead.
+* :menuselection:`CRM & SRM --> Sales --> Leads --> New Lead` opens an entry form directly onto a new lead.
 This menu can usefully be put into your shortcuts,

-* :menuselection:`Leads --> My Leads` gives a list of all the leads (both open and not) which you're linked to,
+* :menuselection:`CRM & SRM --> Sales --> Leads --> My Leads` gives a list of all the leads (both open and not) which you're linked to,

-* :menuselection:`Leads --> My Leads --> My Current Leads` gives a list of all your leads that you still need to handle (your open, draft and waiting leads),
+* :menuselection:`CRM & SRM --> Sales --> Leads --> My Leads --> My Current Leads` gives a list of all your leads that you still need to handle (your open, draft and waiting leads),

-* :menuselection:`Leads --> My Leads --> My Current Leads --> My Pending Leads` gives a list of all your leads that are still waiting for a customer response.
+* :menuselection:`CRM & SRM --> Sales --> Leads --> My Leads --> My Current Leads --> My Pending Leads` gives a list of all your
+  leads that are still waiting for a customer response.
 This enables you to check periodically on your work to do,

-* :menuselection:`Leads --> All Leads` is a list of all the leads assigned to different salespeople.
+* :menuselection:`CRM & SRM --> Sales --> Leads --> All Leads` is a list of all the leads assigned to different salespeople.
   This menu as those beneath it are used by managers to check on each person's work.

 .. figure:: images/crm_leads_list.png